-Marietta company saves dog in Pennsylvania
+UPDATE: New fund honors company that rescued dog

-MARIETTA, Ohio.
-(WTAP) - Renee Gilmer recently lost her job, due to the coronavirus, and was visiting friends in her hometown of Avella, Pennsylvania.
+Renee Gilmer recently lost her job, due to the coronavirus, and was visiting friends in her hometown of Avella, Pennsylvania.

 This weekend she was spending time with her three dogs by a pond, when her black lab, Dutch, fell into an overflow drain.

-Note: UPDATE: New fund honors company that rescued dog